 In this final part, we will be looking at how we deal with audio in the Blackmagic Davinci Resolve Fairlight panel.

-Something which is really cool that we’ve been able to do this project is finish all of the audio in Fairlight.
-Now, for the most part, that’s just balancing and you can do that in the timeline, but even though I made those rough adjustments being able to jump into the Fairlight panel and have access to all of the mixing and effects that are in there in a digital audio workstation is kind of cool.
+For this project, Dale and his team finished all of the audio in Fairlight.
+Now, for the most part, that’s just balancing and you can do that in the timeline.
+Even though I made rough adjustments, being able to jump into the Fairlight panel is pretty cool.
+Especially because it gives access to all of the mixing and effects that are in there in a digital audio workstation.

-It’s a much more suitable way of working when you’re working with audio and then you’ve got access to the faders to help balancing off levels.
-We had the voiceover which has to balance with the background music and then I added insight and sound effects.
+It’s a much more suitable way of working when you’re working with audio and then you’ve got access to the faders to help balance off levels.
+We had the voiceover which has to balance with the background music.
+Then, I added insight and sound effects.

 We’re trying to get across the idea of the power of these two machines, Concord and the Aston Martin.
 So the noise that they make is critically important.

 A lot of the time this marries with what’s happened visually on screen.
-So, for example, the car will be travelling from left to right across screen.
-I will add a subtle pan from left to right on the sound of the car passing so that it helps to knit it in with what people are seeing.
+So, for example, the car will be traveling from left to right across screen.
+I will add a subtle pan from left to right on the sound of the car passing.
+That way, it helps to knit it in with what people are seeing.

-Coming from an audio background, I really do like to get a little bit more involved and can add a bit of multi-band compression in.
+Coming from an audio background, I really do like to get a little bit more involved and can add in a bit of multi-band compression.
 I find it really knits it all together and tightens up all of the different frequency bands that you’re working with.
-Essentially it’s like an equalizer combined with a compressor and it focuses on certain frequency bands so you can control a little bit more what’s happening at the low end compression versus the higher compression.
+Essentially it’s like an equalizer combined with a compressor and it focuses on certain frequency bands.
+That way, you can control a little bit more what’s happening at the low-end compression versus the higher compression.

-The biggest takeaway is that now we’re able to cover the entire project within Davinci resolve from the editing to the colour correction to the audio mixing.
+The biggest takeaway is that now we’re able to cover the entire project within DaVinci Resolve from the editing to the color correction to the audio mixing.